 International Relations (IR) is one of those topics under UPSC General Studies Paper 2 that is both highly dynamic and challenging to study at the same time.

-Syllabus For International Relations
+Syllabus for International Relations of India for UPSC

 - International relations